 - Windows CE 5.x, released in 2004 (basis for Windows Mobile 5 and 6)

 - Windows CE 6.0 released in 2006

 TTWinCE is available in a variety of install packages to suit the operating systems and architectures mentioned above.
 You should choose the install package that suits the operating system your device, be it Pocket PC, Windows Mobile, Windows CE or Windows Embedded Handheld.

-A very simple way to get an idea the type of operating system your devices runs is to look at the location of the Start button.
-If your Start button is located at the top of screen (as shown opposite) then you require a Windows Mobility (Windows Mobile, PocketPC) version of TTWinCE.
+A very simple way to get an idea of the type of operating system your devices runs is to look at the location of the Start button.
+If your Start button is located at the top of the screen (as shown opposite) then you require a Windows Mobility (Windows Mobile, PocketPC) version of TTWinCE.
 If the start button is located at the bottom of your screen you require a Windows CE version.
 The definitive answer is best determined through your devices documentation.

 TTWinCE Terminal Emulator

 Broadly speaking there are two types of TTWinCE install packages.
 Firstly, there are TTWinCE packages for Windows CE.
 Namely packages for Windows CE version 4.0 and packages for Windows CE version 5.0 and above.
 (Download Trial Software)

 Secondly, there are TTWinCE packages for Windows Mobile 2003 and packages for Windows Mobile 6.0 and above (Download Trial Software).